Meet Kurt

 How do you manage stress and overcome anxiety to unlock your highest potential?
 How do you identify and rewrite the beliefs that are holding you back?
 How do you consciously change the unconscious?

 These are the questions I specialize in helping you answer.
-You can use EFT and Energy Psychology to rewire your stress response and patterns of thought in challenging situations.
-You can use relaxation and meditative techniques to connect to your desired life vision in minutes.
-You can use the science of behavior design to create new habits that will positively shift your genetic expression.
+You can use EFT and breathwork to rewire your stress response shifting your patterns of thought and difficult emotions.
+You can use EFT and breathwork reveal subconscious beliefs creating patterns of behaviors to clear.
+You can use the science of behavior design to create new habits shifting your behaviors to align with your chosen identity.

-I am a certified Clinical EFT and Energy Psychology practitioner specializing in clearing emotional intensity to maximize performance.
-I have helped clients overcome stress and anxiety related to public speaking, interviewing, athletic performance, writer’s block, physical pain, relationship issues, creativity blocks, career direction, and financial goals.
+I am a certified Clinical EFT and Breathwork practitioner specializing in clearing emotional intensity to maximize performance.
+I have helped clients overcome stress and anxiety related to physical issues, public speaking, interviewing, athletic performance, writer’s block, relationship issues, creativity blocks, career direction, and financial goals.

-Book a free, no-obligation, 30-minute EFT experience to learn basic EFT dramatically reducing your stress and anxiety related to a challenging situation.
+Book a free, no-obligation, 30-minute EFT & Breathwork experience to learn basic EFT and breathwork to reduce your stress and anxiety related to a challenging situation while exploring the possibility of individual sessions for YOU.

 Origin Story